 1 — Ask for a free lawyer You can request a free lawyer to help you defend your case : this is called the “legal aid” (aide juridictionnelle).

 -WHEN : be careful about when you should apply for free lawyer : you have very little time to do it.
-You have to apply for legal aid within 15 days from the time you receive the rejection letter from the OFPRA.
+You have to apply for legal aid within 15 days from the notification letter with the decision of the OFPRA.

 -HOW : In order to apply for legal aid, you have two options :